 The pedals of the bike are made with threads that fit tight.
 This is done to improve its hold and to prevent the under the load of the relative motion.
 If not for this case, the pedals would not be left and right-handed.
 The pedals, both the left and right one, come with left and right thread.
 To remove this you will need a pedal wrench of 15mm.
 You do not need any clever wrench orientation for this.
 Just a simple rule needs to be followed that when you rotate forward, it tightens and when you rotate backward, it loosens.

-Steps to remove the bike pedal that is stuck
+What to do if a bike pedal is stuck

 Here are some basic things that you will need to remove the pedal from the bike.